Lean MVP development for high-tech startups

 MVP – Minimum Viable Product

-It is a market-ready product version that has sufficient features and functionalities to gather comprehensive market feedback and identify potential and priorities for continuous product improvement.
+It is a market-ready product version with sufficient features and functionalities to gather comprehensive market feedback and identify potential and priorities for continuous product improvement.
 Based on these findings, the team creates another MVP and tests its traction on the real market again.
 This lean MVP development cycle takes place over and over again until the ultimate customer satisfaction is reached.

 Now, let’s combine all three titles to come up with this definition: